1lann/LoL-Cruncher/README.md

 ### Why did I choose GNU Affero?

-Because I want people who make forks, improvements or distribute my work, also publish their source code for others to take.
+Because I want people who make forks, improvements or distribute my work, also publish their source code for others to take and learn from, to gain inspiration and knowledge.